-In November 2022, our unitholders approved the 2008 Enterprise Products Long-Term Incentive Plan (Fourth Amendment and Restatement) (referred to as the "2008 Plan").
-The 2008 Plan, which was also approved by (i) the Incentive Plan Administration Subcommittee (the "IPA Subcommittee") of the Governance Committee of the Board of Enterprise GP and (ii) the Board of Enterprise GP, is a plan under which any non-employee director, employee or consultants of EPCO, the Partnership or its affiliates providing services, directly or indirectly, for the Partnership or its subsidiaries may receive incentive compensation awards in the form of options, restricted units, phantom units, distribution equivalent rights, unit appreciation rights, unit awards, other unit-based awards or substitute awards.
+The 2008 Enterprise Products Long-Term Incentive Plan (Fourth Amendment and Restatement) (referred to as the "2008 Plan") is a plan under which any non-employee director, employee or consultants of EPCO, the Partnership or its affiliates providing services, directly or indirectly, for the Partnership or its subsidiaries may receive incentive compensation awards in the form of options, restricted units, phantom units, distribution equivalent rights, unit appreciation rights, unit awards, other unit-based awards or substitute awards.

-The maximum number of the Partnership's common units authorized for issuance under the 2008 Plan was 165,000,000 at December 31, 2022.
-The 2008 Plan is effective until November 22, 2032 or, if earlier, until (i) the time that all available common units under the 2008 Plan have been delivered to participants or (ii) the time of termination of the 2008 Plan by the Board of Directors of EPCO or by the IPA Subcommittee.
-After giving effect to awards granted under the 2008 Plan through December 31, 2022, a total of 115,360,224 additional common units were available for issuance.
-After taking into account tax withholding requirements, we issued 4,571,333, 3,936,437 and 3,162,095 common units in connection with the vesting of phantom unit awards in the years ended December 31, 2022, 2021 and 2020, respectively.
+The maximum number of the Partnership's common units authorized for issuance under the 2008 Plan was 165,000,000 at December 31, 2023.
+The 2008 Plan is effective until November 22, 2032 or, if earlier, until (i) the time that all available common units under the 2008 Plan have been delivered to participants or (ii) the time of termination of the 2008 Plan by the Board of Directors of EPCO or by the Incentive Plan Administration Subcommittee of the Governance Committee of the Board of Enterprise GP.
+After giving effect to awards granted under the 2008 Plan through December 31, 2023, a total of 109,102,487 additional common units were available for issuance.
+After taking into account tax withholding requirements, we issued 4,662,539, 4,571,333 and 3,936,437 common units in connection with the vesting of phantom unit awards in the years ended December 31, 2023, 2022 and 2021, respectively.